 Currently the Project Site discharges to two sets of tidal gates, one set located at Delancey Cove at the south end of the Project Site and another set located west of the Project Site under the Hommocks School fields.
 Both sets of gates discharge to the Long Island Sound.
 The tidal gates close as tide rises and open at low tide, to permit outgoing flow.
 It should be noted that the property owner does not and cannot control the gates.
 Elevated high tide events due to full moon or storm events would result in the tide gates being closed for extended periods.
-In that case, rainfall would accumulate within the low lying areas of the golf course before being released.
+In that case, rainfall would accumulate within the low-lying areas of the golf course before being released.
 This condition does occasionally occur during significant rain events and is easily managed by the current tide gates and drainage system.
 This approach would continue to be followed under the Proposed Action.

 To evaluate the worst case scenario, an evaluation was performed to model if both sets of flood gates were closed and rain from a 100-year storm event occurred.
-The results are shown in Figure 11 in FEIS Appendix C. The figure shows that rain from a 100-year storm can be contained within the golf course rising only to a maximum elevation of 4.0 in the low lying areas of the proposed golf course not reaching any adjacent properties.
+The results are shown in Figure 11 in FEIS Appendix C. The figure shows that rain from a 100-year storm can be contained within the golf course rising only to a maximum elevation of 4.0 in the low-lying areas of the proposed golf course not reaching any adjacent properties.
 Therefore, any lesser storm would easily be accommodated if tide gates are held closed due to extended high tide or storm events and would not impact adjacent properties.
+The ponding of water to an elevation of four along the base of development areas with houses placed at elevation 16 and roads at a minimum elevation of 14, considerably above the potentially ponded waters, would not impact the stability of the development platform.
+Accumulated rain water is managed by being released through the tidal gates, would flow slowly, and the vegetated cover of the side slope of the development platform would be more than sufficient to resist erosion forces.